 A lot of bird watchers would give you a very strict rule to not bring your dog while birding at all.
-The risk is too great to scare away the birds.
+The risk is too high to scare away the birds.
 There is some truth here, but I can’t recommend because as mentioned previously, I do bring Chloe from time to time.

 Keep in mind a few simple rules for your dog:

 - Stay on a leash.
 Don’t let them run through the woods scaring all the birds away.